 Invest in good-quality safety gear for your children, such as helmets and knee pads.
 This will help prevent injuries when using Power Wheels to ensure the safety of your kids while they’re enjoying their ride.

-Again, this will depend on the speed and the familiarity of the electric car to the kids.
-If they are very young or driving very fast this is for sure needed.
+Again, this will depend on the speed and familiarity of the electric car with the kids.
+If they are very young or driving very fast, this is for sure needed.

 Be sure that other vehicles are not around before driving it near them.